 This annual financial report covers The Trust Company Investment Funds (the Schemes).
 The Schemes are registered managed investment schemes under the Corporations Act 2001.
-The Schemes are domiciled in Australia and are for-profit entities.
+The Schemes are domiciled in Australia.
+For the purpose of the financial statements, the Schemes are for-profit entities.